CableDorado2/Ikemen-Plus-Ultra/README.md

 ## Engine Manual
 S-SIZE is the programing core language used.
 It documentation, is still under development...
-- But at the moments, to understand or modify the scripts, you will need knowledge of the LUA programming language.
-There you have an official Lua Manual: https://www.lua.org/manual/5.2/
+- To understand or modify the .lua scripts, you will need knowledge of the LUA programming language.
+There you have the official Lua Manual: https://www.lua.org/manual/5.2/
-- Also (for create characters and stages), there you have the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html
+- For create characters and stages, there you have the official MUGEN Elecbyte Documentation here: http://www.elecbyte.com/mugendocs-11b1/mugen.html

 ## Discord Support
 If you need help, you can find support from developers and contributors for this engine in the official Ikemen Discord Server: https://discord.gg/KV5EPnMuA7